BrunoFAC/storeWithNextJs/README.md

-In my most recent project I developed a fully functional and responsive e-commerce website using React, TypeScript, and NextJs.
+I developed a fully functional and responsive e-commerce website using React, TypeScript, and NextJs.
 This project contains several functionalities, such as profile editing, order history, favorites, cart and purchase transaction.
 You can check out [dummy-store-fake-api](https://dummy-store-fake-api.netlify.app/) - your feedback and contributions are welcome, is deployed!

 ## Getting Started